1/30/2024

 speaker

-Jokka Peslevik
+Jokka Pestlevik

-Perfect very clear.
+Perfect, very clear.
 My second question is then on buybacks.
-So first of all do you have a mandate from last AGM in spring of 2023 which is something you will request in the upcoming AGM?
+So first of all, do you have a mandate from last AGM in spring of 2023, which is something you will request in the upcoming AGM?

 speaker

-Lennart Kram
+Lennart Kräm

 speaker